-- For the election of directors, the six nominees receiving the most "For" votes (from the holders of shares present in person or represented by proxy and entitled to vote at the Annual Meeting) will be elected.
+- For the election of directors, the nine nominees receiving the most "For" votes (from the holders of shares present in person or represented by proxy and entitled to vote at the Annual Meeting) will be elected.
 Only votes "For" will affect the outcome.
-"Withhold" votes and broker non-votes will have no effect - To be approved, Proposal No. 2, the advisory vote on the compensation of our Named Executive Officers ("NEOs"), must receive "For" votes from the holders of a majority of shares either present in person or represented by proxy and voting on this matter at the Annual Meeting.
-"Abstain" votes and broker non-votes will have no effect. - To be approved, Proposal No. 3, ratification of the appointment of Grant Thornton LLP as the Company's independent registered public accountants for the fiscal year ending June 30, 2021, must receive "For" votes from the holders of a majority of shares either present in person or represented by proxy and voting on this matter at the Annual Meeting.
+"Withhold" votes and broker non-votes will have no effect. - To be approved, Proposal No. 2, the advisory vote on the compensation of our Named Executive Officers ("NEOs"), must receive "For" votes from the holders of a majority of shares either present in person or represented by proxy and voting on this matter at the Annual Meeting.
+"Abstain" votes and broker non-votes will have no effect. - Under Proposal No. 3, the advisory vote on the frequency of the advisory vote to approve the compensation of our NEOs, the frequency alternative -- every year, every two years or every three years -- that receives the most "For" votes from the holders of shares either present in person or represented by proxy and voting on this matter at the Annual Meeting will be approved.
+"Abstain" votes and broker non-votes will have no effect. - To be approved, Proposal No. 4, ratification of the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2022, must receive "For" votes from the holders of a majority of shares either present in person or represented by proxy and voting on this matter at the Annual Meeting.
 "Abstain" votes and broker non-votes (which are not expected) will have no effect.